WorldBank-Transport/DRIVER/README.md

 ## Testing Data

-A CSV of historical data can be downloaded from the project /data folder (accidents_and_sites.csv).
+A CSV of historical data can be downloaded from the project /data folder (incidents_and_sites.csv).

 Once the app has been built, this data can be loaded.